cucumber/docs/content/gherkin.md

 title: Gherkin Reference
 ---

-This is the general reference for all Cucumber implementations.
-Please refer to the Implementations menu for links to platform-specific documentation.

-# Gherkin

 Cucumber executes your `.feature` files, and those files contain executable specifications written in a language called Gherkin.